barbarametzler/barbarametzler.github.io/index.md

 I'm a PhD candidate at Imperial College London and a member of the [Global Environmental Health Research Group](http://globalenvhealth.org/) and the [Pathways to Equitable Healthy Cities](http://equitablehealthycities.org/) collaboration.
 My research focuses on analysing urban development with high-resolution satellite imagery and machine learning in Sub-Saharan Africa.

-My interests include data science, machine learning for health, urban inequalities research, computer vision and remote sensing.
-I'm graduating in September 2024 and always looking for collaborations and new opportunities (specifically in the health tech or agro tech space).
+My interests include data science & machine learning for health, urban inequalities and remote sensing, as well as computer vision.
+I'm graduating in September 2023 and always looking for collaborations and new opportunities (specifically in the health tech or agro tech space).

 * * *